RHEcosystemAppEng/kogito-benchmark/README.md

 ## Test strategy

-Constant concurrent users - a constant number of users is repeatedly invoking the test scenario.
+Constant concurrent users: a constant number of users is repeatedly invoking the test scenario.
 Each time a request finishes a new request is done.

 ## Metrics specifications

-The test scenario were executed with varying pod numbers (# of replicas, in case of testing application on VM, all tests were on 1 app container) and number of users.
+The test scenario were executed with varying:
+* The number of pods (`# replicas`): in case of on-premise scenario, a single app served all the requests
+* The number of users.

-Tests were run for a duration of 2 minutes.
+All tests were performed for a duration of 2 minutes.

 ## Results